The Truth About Hybrid Publishing in 2024

 Is Hybrid Publishing the Same as Vanity Publishing?

-Vanity press has the same business model as hybrid publishers, where authors have to pay to get their books published.
+Vanity Press has the same business model as hybrid publishers, where authors have to pay to get their books published.
 The difference is that vanity publishers only care about making money off the authors, so they accept any book submitted to them.
 By contrast, hybrid publishers are selective and genuinely care about the authors’ success.

-Vanity press always has hidden costs and low-quality services.
-They often don’t have any distribution or marketing service, and they scam writers to get huge amounts of money out of them.
+Vanity Press always has hidden costs and low-quality services.
+They often don’t have any distribution or marketing services, and they scam writers to get huge amounts of money out of them.
 They do all this with the promise of getting the book “published,” but the quality is usually very low.
 This makes books published through vanity press considered by book reviewers as “less prestigious” than those of traditional and hybrid publishers.

 Recognizing vanity press could be tricky, especially since most vanity publishers insist on calling themselves “hybrid publishers.”
 Luckily, there are some standards that differentiate the two (we’ll discuss them in the following part).
-This makes it for authors to tell which is which.
+This makes it easier for authors to tell which is which.

 What Makes a Good Hybrid Publishing Company?